insaiyancvk/haveloc-helper/README.md

   - Direct to job application pages

 How to use it:
+- Check if you have python.
+To check it, open cmd and do the following:
+  - Run `python --version`
+  - If that doesn't work, check for `py --version`
+  - For either of those, if you get something like `Python 3.x.x` (x can be any number), you have python installed and you can continue with the setup.
+Otherwise get [python](https://www.python.org/ftp/python/3.10.4/python-3.10.4.exe).
 - Run the following command
 ```
   curl -o installer.py https://raw.githubusercontent.com/insaiyancvk/haveloc-helper/main/installer.py && python installer.py